forderud/IntelliMouseDriver/WindowsFireflySample/README.md

 -2 flashes light

-### Testing the DLL

-The following description applies to Windows Media Player 12 running on Windows 7:

-1. Copy the sauron.dll to the Windows Media player Visualization directory (C:\\Program Files\\Windows Media Player\\Visualizations).

-1. Register the DLL with COM by calling "regsvr32 sauron.dll" in command shell.

-1. Run Windows Media Player *as administrator*.

-1. Click on the "Switch to Now Playing" button in the lower right of the application.

-1. Right click, select Visualizations, and you will see a menu item called "Sauron."

-1. Choose either Firefly Bars or Firefly Flash and play some music.

-1. You will see the mouse light dancing to the tune of the music.

-1. You can unregister the DLL by calling "regsvr32 -u sauron.dll".

 ## Programming Tour

 The Firefly sample is installed as an upper filter driver for the Microsoft USB Intellimouse Optical.
 An application provided with the sample can cause the light of the optical mouse to blink by sending commands to the filter driver using the WMI interface.